Memory (Cats song): Conception and composition

 Andrew Lloyd Webber originally composed the tune for a proposed Giacomo Puccini project that he later abandoned.
 Although the tune was intentionally written in the style of Puccini, Lloyd Webber was concerned that he had unknowingly lifted it from one of Puccini's own works.
 He asked his father, a noted expert on Puccini, for his opinion on whether it sounded like one of the composer's works; according to Lloyd Webber, his father responded: "It sounds like a million dollars!"
 Prior to its inclusion in Cats, the composition had also been earmarked for his early draft of Sunset Boulevard.

 The widow of Larry Clinton claimed that "Memory" was based on Clinton's "Bolero in Blue", which in turn was based on Maurice Ravel's Boléro.
 Musicologist John Snelson dismissed this claim, however, noting the difference in the phrasing between Boléro and "Memory": the former is long and continuous, while the latter is centered on a repeated tone and a "turnlike figure" to emphasize said tone.
-Snelson further argues that the chord progression (I-vi-IV-iii) and time signature (12/8) in "Memory" are more akin to popular music of the time, suggesting a completely different origin than Boléro.
+Snelson further argues that the chord progression (I-vi-IV-iii) and time signature (12/8) in "Memory" are more akin to popular music of the time, suggesting an origin completely different from Boléro.

 Cats is based on a 1939 book of poems by T. S. Eliot, Old Possum's Book of Practical Cats, and the lyrics for "Memory" were adapted from Eliot's poems "Rhapsody on a Windy Night" and "Preludes" by the musical's director Trevor Nunn.
 Lloyd Webber's former writing partners Don Black and Tim Rice had also each submitted a lyric to the show's producers for consideration, although Nunn's version was favoured.
 Elaine Paige was given a different lyric to sing to the tune of "Memory" every night during previews for Cats.